0xPARC/0xparc-intro-book/src/plonk.typ

 would introduce a series of constraints, maybe involving some additional variables.

-We won't get into any more details of arithmetization here.
+We will not get into any more details of arithmetization here.